swapna0401/GENERATIVE-TEXT-MODEL/README.md

 Follow the prompts:

--Enter a topic or sentence.
+- Enter a topic or sentence.

--Specify the number of paragraphs to generate.
+- Specify the number of paragraphs to generate.

--Choose whether to save the output.
+- Choose whether to save the output.

 # Result